10 Causal estimands

 ),

-# y is continuous, dependent only on z with normally distrbuted errors
+# y is continuous, dependent only on z with normally distributed errors

 y = z + rnorm(n)